TwilightSpar/CO2_Manim/Paper/CO2 control of the respiratory system plant dynamics and stability analysis.md

 <img src="CO2 control of the respiratory system plant dynamics and stability analysis.assets/image-20220417100208306.png" alt="image-20220417100208306" style="zoom:50%;" />

-We can see from the graph, that inspired CO2 partial pressure $P_I$, metabolic rate $M_s$, do not affect the stability of the system that much. time delay $t_d$, controller gain $G$, effective tissue volume $V_s$ is closely related to stability of the system.
-If the the systemic arterial delay time is large, the fixed point is not stable.
+We can see from the graph that inspired CO2 partial pressure $P_I$, metabolic rate $M_s$, do not affect the stability of the system that much. time delay $t_d$, controller gain $G$, effective tissue volume $V_s$ is closely related to stability of the system.
+If the systemic arterial delay time is large, the fixed point is not stable.
 When inspired CO2 or the effective tissue volume increase, the system is more stable